 settlement edges in both proximity and distant views.

-2.44 The height of new buildings must be informed by the context assessment and historic environment assessment, which should identify the prevailing building height(s) and the variety of building heights in the site’s context.
+The height of new buildings must be informed by the context assessment and historic environment assessment, which will identify the prevailing building height(s) and the variety of building heights in the site’s context.

 2a.
 Particular attention must be paid to eaves heights, as well as overall building heights, of the site’s context.